 Math and writing could also be on alternate days.
 It doesn’t matter when it’s done, just that it’s done.

-By the way, I suggest you check work at regular intervals, too, especially if you aren’t teaching.
-You are slowly teaching them to be more independent, but this does take supervision. ?
+By the way, I suggest you check your student’s work at regular intervals, too, especially if you aren’t teaching.
+You are slowly teaching them to be more independent, but this does take supervision.

 However you set up your summer learning program, it’s a good thing.
 Know that your highschooler will benefit greatly by you taking the time and effort to make it happen!

-So what are you doing or going to do this summer with your highschooler to help avoid summer learning loss?
+So what’s your plan this summer with your highschooler to help avoid summer learning loss?

 P.S.
 Do you have a high schooler that could use a solid review of math prior to beginning high school?
 I’m talking fractions, percents, ratios, etc. See my post about avoiding the summer slump in middle school.
 Grab some of the math resources mentioned there to catch your high schooler up quickly.